Sadrita404/Delta-Slider/README.md

 </div>

 I have provided the links to the parts that I will self - sourced , So that if a reader wanted to recreate this project they would be able to find all the parts..
+So I wanat an $50 grant for thsi project

 ---